mikerhodes/github-to-omnifocus/README.md

 [github]
 auth_token = "myauthtoken"  # App will fail to launch if this isn't set
 ```

-Auth tokens can be generated at https://github.com/settings/tokens.
-They need
-the `notifications`, `repo` and `user` scopes.
-Strictly `notifications` is
-not required, but it's a feature I'd like to add.

 ### Run github-to-omnifocus using npx